alphagov/govuk-prototype-kit/docs/updating-the-kit.md

 #### View git remote(s)

-Firstly change to the base directory of your prototyping kit with in terminal, for example:
+Firstly change to the base directory of your prototyping kit in terminal, for example:

 ```
 cd ~/sites/govuk_prototype_kit